- Sailing boat

 How beautiful it is to be able to hoist the mainsail, unfurl the jib, and sail with the power of the wind?!
 It's the more eco-friendly way of sailing and allows you to slow down the time and enjoy the journey: basically, what sailboats were invented for!

 Always pay attention to the winds that dominate a certain area, their strength, and how they affect your sailing.
-Make sure you take advantage of the wind only according to your skills and confidence and prefer the engine when the conditions are risky or dangerous for your safety.
+Make sure you take advantage of the wind only according to your skills and confidence and prefer the engine when the conditions are dangerous for your safety.

 We will never stress this enough: don't throw anything overboard!
 A great percentage of marine life dies from getting tangled in or from eating plastic each year.
 Plastic pollution is already a huge concern in nowadays' society, let's enjoy the nature that surrounds us with respect and care for other species.